-Canadian Imperial Bank of Commerce (referred to as CIBC) and its affiliates have the following roles and responsibilities with respect to the Portfolios and receive the fees described below in connection with their roles and responsibilities.
+Canadian Imperial Bank of Commerce (C/BC) and its affiliates have the following roles and responsibilities with respect to the Portfolios and receive the fees described below in connection with their roles and responsibilities.
 Management fees payable and other accrued expenses on the Statements of Financial Position are amounts generally payable to a related party of the Portfolio.